vegaprotocol/specs/specs/0007-non-core-positions-api.md

 		1. Update the average close price (VWAP) by incorporating the closed volume and trade price (note close price is the same independent of whether fifo or other valuation methodology is being used.)
 		1. **Subtract** the (directional) closed size from the closed position’s size.
 We subtract as the directional size closes *open* volume and therefore needs to be negated to increase the closed position volume in the correct direction.
 		1. Calculate the closed position’s fifo valuation as the difference between the product’s valuation at the close price and the fifo average entry price, multiplied by the closed position’s size.
-		1. Finalise the closed position if needed (as determined in 4, above) and create a new ‘active’ closed position.
-Note: when the position is finalised the fifo average entry price will agree with any other definition of the entry price for the set of trades included in the position (we can see this is true, as the gain/loss on the total position is now known and the close price can only be determined in one way.)

 1. If there is some opened volume, append the opened size and price to the fifo queue.
 Note: if the last entry in the queue has the same price, the size of the last entry should be incremented rather than adding a new entry.